 Handle disagreement constructively

 Personal attacks will not be tolerated.

-Commissioners have two distinct roles: as a member of the ANC; and as an elected person.
-Commissioners, as members of the ANC, should work as part of a team to make decisions and policies that guide the activities of the Commission.
-The role as an elected person requires Commissioners to represent the interests of all of its community including those who are historically under-represented and unserved by those making decisions in D.C.
-The Code of Conduct sets the standard of conduct that is expected when Commissioners exercise these roles.

-PURPOSE OF THE CODE OF CONDUCT

-The Code of Conduct sets the minimum requirements of conduct for Commissioners and its Committee members in carrying out their functions.
-The Code has been developed to assist Commissioners to:

-understand the standards of conduct that are expected of them;

-enable them to fulfill their duty to act honestly and exercise a reasonable judgment; and,

-act in a way that enhances public confidence in the integrity of ANCs.

-KEY PRINCIPLES

-This Code of Conduct is based on a number of key principles.
-It sets out standards of conduct that meet these principles.
-The principles underpin and guide these standards and may be used as an aid in interpreting the substantive provision of the Code, but do not themselves constitute separate standards of conduct.
+Key Principles for Commissioners and Committee Members

-4.1 Integrity
+2.1 Integrity

-You must not place yourself under any obligation to any individual or organization that might reasonably be thought to influence you in the performance of your duties.
+Commissioners and Committee members will not place themselves under any obligation to any individual or organization that might reasonably be thought to influence them in the performance of their duties.

-4.2 Leadership
+2.2 Leadership

-You have a duty to promote and support the key principles by example and to maintain and strengthen the public’s trust and confidence in the integrity of the Commission.
+Commissioners and Committee members will promote and support the key principles by example and to maintain and strengthen the public’s trust and confidence in the integrity of the Commission.

-4.3 Selflessness
+2.3 Selflessness

-You have a duty to make decisions in the public interest.
-You must not act in order to gain financial or other benefits for yourself, your family, friends or business interests.
-This means making decisions because they benefit the public, not because they benefit the decision maker.
+Commissioners and Committee members have a duty to make decisions in the public interest.

-4.4 Impartiality
+2.4 Impartiality

-You should make decisions on merit and in accordance with the ANC Oath of Office when carrying out public business.
+Commissioners will make decisions on merit and in accordance with the ANC Oath of Office when carrying out public business.
 This means fairness to all; impartial assessment; considering only relevant matters and paying particular attention to those who have been historically under-represented and discriminated against by the government.

-4.5 Accountability
+2.5 Accountability

-You are accountable to the public for your decisions and actions and should consider issues on their merits, taking into account the views of others within the community.
-You are responsible for seeking out voices who do not have the power or accessibility to be present at every meeting.
+Commissioners and Committee members are accountable to the public for their decisions and actions and should consider issues on their merits, taking into account the views of others within the community and seeking out voices who do not have the power or accessibility to be present at every meeting.

-4.6 Honesty
+2.6 Honesty

-You have a duty to act honestly.
-This means obeying the law; following the letter and spirit of the ANC 6A Bylaws and Standard Operating Procedures; and observing the Code of Conduct.
+Commissioners and Committee members will abide by the Bylaws and guidelines outlined in the Standard Operating Procedures and the Code of Conduct.